Black man assaulted at Indiana lake faces criminal charges

 Vauhxx Booker, a local civil rights activist and member of the Monroe County Human Rights Commission, was charged with misdemeanor trespass and felony battery for his involvement in last year’s Fourth of July incident at Lake Monroe, according to court documents filed Friday by a special prosecutor in the case.

 Booker condemned the decision, calling it an “outrageous act of punitive retaliation and prosecutorial vindictiveness.”
+The Monroe County Branch of the NAACP demanded that the charges against Booker be dropped immediately and called for the special prosecutor, Sonia Leerkamp, to resign.

 “This incident has been a continual case of a victim being re-victimized by the system,” Booker’s legal team said in statement Monday.
 “It is the victim in this assault – Vauhxx Booker — who is being made to pay for having stood his ground against malicious racist name-calling, physical assault, and threats against his life.”